squeek502/docs/README.md

 # Welcome

 Fuzzbuzz is a platform that allows you to automatically test your code for critical bugs and vulnerabilities, by running millions of intelligently generated tests per day using a technique called Fuzzing.
-Fuzzbuzz continuously runs tests whenever your source code is updated, and after initial setup, requires no further attention until it alerts you that it's found a bug.
+Fuzzbuzz continuously runs tests in the background, updates itself whenever your source code is changed, and after initial setup, requires no further attention until it alerts you that it's found a bug.

 For an introduction to using Fuzzbuzz, check out our Getting Started section: